Apple Music vs Spotify: Comparing Prices, Features and Libraries

 |Price||$11.99 AUD||$11.99 AUD|

-Yes, Spotify has long offered either a free tier option, or a 2–month free trial for their premium services.
-Apple Music does the same, though it one-ups Spotify’s already generous trial by offering a lengthy 3–month trial.
+Yes, Spotify has long offered either a free tier option, or a 30-day free trial for their premium services.
+Apple Music doesn't have a free tier but does offer a trial, one-upping Spotify with a lengthy 3–month trial.

 Streaming quality is, oddly, where Apple Music loses points in the battle.
 Apple’s service streams at 256 kbps (the same as iTunes), which is lower than many competitors like Spotify and Rdio (who both offer a high-quality 320 kbps stream).
 And according to Apple subsidiary, Beats, 256 kbps is actually below the “industry standard”.

 There are many theories as to why this is: maybe Apple are making room so their Beats headphones can be marketed with “enhanced sound”, or maybe it’s simply that millions of iTunes users seem to take no issue with 256 kbps streaming (we certainly don’t).
 If you are an avid muso, however, you might want to compare the two services’ free trials to ensure you’ll be content with the final product.